 In order for your business to grow and meet your project, revenue and profit goals, you will need to have a lead acquisition strategy to find leads and deals for your business.

-Discuss your lead generation strategies that your business utilizes to find leads, deals and projects for your business.
+Dedicate a section in your house flipping business plan to discussing your lead generation and acquisition strategies that your business utilizes to find leads, deals and projects for your business.

 In Chapter 2, we will discuss different Lead Strategies for Finding House Flip Deals